-Status Contract/Unit Date Proposals/ 'Counters
+Status Contract/Unit Date Proposals/ Counters

 Unit A, Article 16 11-21-22 NTA Proposal

-ios for daily substitute coverage in elementary a and
+Interitie September 1, 2020, 110 the Stating Taxies for any Substitute estering in elementary and

-middle schools, per below:
+middle middle schools, per below:

-Unit A, ARTI CLE 16
+Unit A, ARTICLE 16

-Substitut tes
+Substitutes

 Section 1: Section 1: The Committee and the Association share a clear recognition that the district's educational mission is compromised when coverage is not comprehensive and highly qualified.
-We are

-committed to providing adequate and qualified substitute staffing to cover any professional

-staff member in Units A, B, and C when absent.
+We are committed to providing adequate and qualified substitute staffing to cover any professional staff member in Units A, B, and C when absent.

-Section 12: In the event that the regular Unit Λ B or C member is absent the

-Section + 2.
-Section 12: In the event that the regular-Unit A, B, or C member is absent, the Superintendent/Administration agrees to make a reasonable effort to provide a qualified

-replacement other than a regular educator.
-An exception to this may be made in the event a

-group of teachers working together wish no substitute.
+Section 1 2: In the event that the regular-Unit A, B, or C member is absent, the Superintendent/Administration agrees to make a reasonable effort to provide a qualified replacement other than a regular educator.
+An exception to this may be made in the event a group of teachers working together wish no substitute.

-Section 2.
-The district will provide minimally ISS staffing according to the following ratios:

 Section 3: The district will provide, minimally, ISS staffing according to the following ratios:

 Elementary

-FTE's to Coverable StaffISS Days per Week
+FTE's to Coverable Staff ISS Days per Week

 75+ 28

 65-75 26

 55-65 24

 45-55 22

 35-45 20

 Middle

 FTE's to Coverable Staff ISS Days per Week

 150+ 46

 131-140 44

 121-130 40

 111-120 38

 101-110 38

 90-100 32